Here’s What To Do If Your Battery Life Sucks On iOS 11

 If you have serious battery retention problems and are not visually impaired, try enabling the Low Light Zoom filter, which takes your phone’s display brightness down a few notches more.

 Go to Settings > General > Accessibility > Zoom and turn Zoom to on, then scroll down, and under Zoom Filter, select Low Light.
 This setting will make your screen noticeably darker and is not for everyone, especially those that often look at their phones in direct sunlight — but it could help ease your battery woes.
-I like turning the low light filter on at night, when it’s easier to see the dimmed screen.
+I like turning the low-light filter on at night, when it’s easier to see the dimmed screen.

 Turn off “Hey Siri.”